Sleep and PTSD

 Posttraumatic stress disorder, or PTSD, is a psychiatric disorder that affects approximately 3.5% of U.S. adults.
 It can occur when someone experiences or witnesses a traumatic event and is left continually reliving the fear and trauma of the experience.
 People with PTSD often have difficulty falling asleep or staying asleep at night and, as a result, may suffer from sleep problems, such as insomnia or delayed sleep phase disorder.
 But for people with PTSD, there is hope.
 Effective treatments and therapies have helped millions of people find relief from their PTSD symptoms and get better sleep.

 PTSD is an emotionally painful and sometimes debilitating condition.
-It can occur when someone experiences or witnesses a traumatic event — one that deeply distresses or disturbs them — such as a natural disaster, serious accidents, terrorist acts, war, rape, or other violent personal assault.
+It can occur when someone experiences or witnesses a traumatic event — one that deeply distresses or disturbs them — such as a natural disaster, serious accidents, terrorist acts, war, sexual assault, or other violent personal assault.
 PTSD often affects veterans, people who have lived through hurricanes or terrorist acts, and victims of child abuse, domestic violence, violent injury, and car crashes.
 PTSD can affect anyone from any ethnicity, nationality, culture, or age, but affects women twice as often as men.
 It is believed that as many as 1 in 11 people will be diagnosed with the condition at some point in their lives.

 People who suffer from PTSD have severe anxiety and intense, disturbing thoughts and emotions associated with the traumatic experience that last long after the event has ended.
 The memories and feelings come back as flashbacks or nightmares.
 They can lead to feelings of detachment from others.
 People may even begin to avoid situations or people who remind them of the painful or difficult experience.